 - Gankobashi bridge (Flying Wild Geese) – this bridge is made of 11 red tomuro stones laid out to look like wild geese flying in formation.
 It is also called Kikkobashi (Tortise shell) Bridge, due to a specific shape of each stone.

 Kanazawa – Oyama Jinja Shrine

 The Oyama Jinja Shrine is dedicated to the general Toshiie.
 It was built in 1599 by his successors, on the hillside of Utatsu mountain.
 The temple served as the burial place of Lord Maeda.
 In 1873 it was moved to its present location.

 The Oyama Shrine is famous for its unusual gate, designed by the Dutch architect in 1875.
-During contractions, he used mix of traditional Japanese, Chinese, and European religious architectural elements.
+During contractions, he used a mix of traditional Japanese, Chinese, and European religious architectural elements.
 The first level of the gate depicts a mixture of Japanese and Chinese religious influences, while its upper part serves as a lighthouse and was built under the influence of the Dutch style.
-Here, special attention should be paid to the colorful stained-glass windows.
+Here, special attention should be paid to the colourful stained-glass windows.